 - and of course, you’re displaying to others that you’re well connected to interesting and important people, and that you are a discerning judge of what information is interesting and significant!

-Retweet with comment:
+To retweet with comment:

-Another option to consider (and one that I’ve been using when I’m tweeting live) is to hit the retweet button with comment, and then add your own comment.
 The great thing about this is you can add your own content and get around the 280-character limit.
 It also enables you to maintain the integrity and context of the original Tweet.
 Here’s a sample of something I retweeted from Sam’s feed:

 Remember that to use Twitter effectively to promote your own work, you need to update frequently with interesting content to gain a following, and you also need to reciprocate and promote the work of others.
 No one wants to read or retweet a Twitter feed which is just broadcasting announcements about itself!